abbycole/BioC5361_2019/Lab7/README.md

 ### Get your login info for MSI

-  * You should already have MSI access though your x500, log in using your normal username and password, but then change into the course directory with this command:
+  * You should already have MSI access though your x500, log in using your normal username and password.

 ### Connect to MSI